98Vinee-IA/NeoTavern-Frontend/README.md

 - World Info: Outlets and timed effects are not implemented.
 - Local Providers: Currently, there is only koboldcpp/ollama support.
 LM Studio/llamaserver/others are planned.
 - Instruct Templates: We can import/edit/use them.
 But we have not implemented the whole field, such as `wrap`.
+- Multi-user mode: We can select users in the beginning.
+But there is no user management system yet.

 **For extension developers:**